SMSLink-ro/smslink-smsgateway-composer/README.md

 ## System Requirements

-* PHP 5 or greater with CURL enabled or file_get_contents with allow_url_fopen to be set to 1 in php.ini
+* PHP 5 or greater with PHP cURL library or file_get_contents with allow_url_fopen to be set to 1 in php.ini
 * [Composer](https://getcomposer.org/) - Dependency Manager for PHP
 * [smslink/smsgateway](https://packagist.org/packages/smslink/smsgateway) Package on Packagist - The PHP Package Repository